BoAr: FNQ: Hereward

 MS.

-This
+This MS. is

 undoubtedly the most ancient existing document touching the exploits of